terascope/elasticsearch-assets/docs/asset/operations/id_reader.md

 The behavior of this reader changes with the version of elasticsearch being searched.

 For this reader to function correctly the parameter `id_field_name` is required.
 The [string field type](https://opensearch.org/docs/latest/field-types/supported-field-types/string/) of `id_field_name` should be `keyword`.
 A field type of `text` will be far less performant and will likely match on the same key multiple times, resulting in duplicate document reads.
 If the field type is `text` and was created by a dynamic mapping, it is possible to append `.keyword` to `id_field_name` to use the text field as a keyword.
-See [here](https://www.elastic.co/blog/strings-are-dead-long-live-strings) for some background on why this works.
+See this [blog post](https://www.elastic.co/blog/strings-are-dead-long-live-strings) for some background on why this works.

 Currently the id_reader will makes keys for base64url (elasticsearch native id generator) and hexadecimal.
 However at this point the hexadecimal only works if the keys are lowercase, future updates will fix this.